blekenbleu/blekenbleu.github.io/Arduino/index.md

 For serial experiments *without* SimHub,
 [this sketch](https://github.com/blekenbleu/blekenbleu.github.io/tree/master/Arduino/Blue_ASCII_Servo) accepts e.g. ASCII characters from a terminal
 to move left or right servo based on least-significant bit.
+Sadly, characters `> 127` do not arrive intact from SimHub JavaScript,
+but useful servo range is `< 127`, so apply offsets to received values.

 Corresponding [SimHub hacking is described here](SimHubCustomSerial.md).